MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-2. Calculate the total resistance between the points A and B.
+2. The total resistance between A and B are?

 3 / 16